- Take Action

 The first official Juneteenth celebration started on June 19, 1866.
 Newly freed African Americans held prayer meetings, sang spirituals, and wore new clothes to commemorate their freedom.
 These celebrations quickly spread across the United States but were not officially acknowledged until 2021, when President Joe Biden formally made Juneteenth a federal holiday.

 Today, Juneteenth is celebrated through religious services, parades, educational events, family gatherings, picnics, food, music, and fun festivals.

-To learn more about Juneteenth, read this month’s blog post, “Why Celebrate Juneteenth?: An Exploration of the Historical Journey to Freedom for African Americans,” by The Center’s Director of Education, Nicole Moore.
+To learn more about Juneteenth, read our blog post, “Why Celebrate Juneteenth?: An Exploration of the Historical Journey to Freedom for African Americans,” by The Center’s Director of Education, Nicole Moore.

 Jubilee: A Juneteenth Celebration

 Join The Center for a day of engagement to celebrate Juneteenth through music, history, and culture.
 This program explores the history of Juneteenth and the new traditions being created in honor of this joyous occasion.
 Juneteenth is the celebration of the emancipation of people who were enslaved in America, and the continued celebration and liberation throughout time.
 Stop by to enjoy music inspired by this history, immerse yourself in the culture of Juneteenth through performances and find a new piece of your tradition.

 Join performers in the March on Washington Exhibition for an immersive performance outlining the successes of emancipation and the civil rights movement as they reflect and foresee how far we’ve come and how far we must go.